dippas/DeleteNonio/README.md

 (EN)

-1. Click in `Clone or download` button,  choose `Download ZIP` option and extract the files.
+1. Click [here](https://github.com/dippas/DeleteNonio/releases/latest) to get the latest version and extract the files.
 2. In Chrome, type `chrome://extensions/` in address bar.
 3. Activate developer mode on upper right side.
 4. Click on button `Load unpacked` and open extension folder.